Support with council tax

 Council tax support is not part of the Universal credit system.
 Whether or not you are entitled to Universal credit or Pension credit, you will still need to contact your local authority to make a separate claim for support with council tax.

-Don’t wait until your Universal credit or Pension credit has been awarded to do this, because they may not backdate your council tax support.
+Don’t wait until your Universal credit or Pension credit has been awarded to do this, because the local authority may not backdate your council tax support.

 Could you be entitled to benefits?